Four kingdoms of Daniel: Christian interpretation

 From the time of the Protestant Reformation in the 16th century, the "four monarchies" model became widely used by all for universal history, in parallel with eschatology, among Protestants.
 Some continued to defend its use in universal history in the early 18th century.

-Christopher Cellarius (1638–1707), based on the distinctive nature of medieval Latin.
-The modern historicist interpretations and eschatological views of the Book of Daniel with the Book of Revelation closely resemble and continue earlier historical Protestant interpretations.

 There are references in classical literature and arts that apparently predate the use of the succession of kingdoms in the Book of Daniel.
 One appears in Aemilius Sura, an author quoted by Velleius Paterculus (c.
 19 BC – c.
 AD 31).
 This gives Assyria, Media, Persia and Macedonia as the imperial powers.
 The fifth empire became identified with the Romans.
 (After the 17th century, the concept of a fifth monarchy was re-introduced from Christian millennarian ideas.)

-An interpretation that became orthodox after Swain (1940) sees the "four kingdoms" theory becoming the property of Greek and Roman writers at the beginning of the 1st century BCE, as an import from Asia Minor.
+An interpretation proposed by Swain (1940) sees the "four kingdoms" theory, an import from Asia Minor, becoming the property of Greek and Roman writers in the early 2nd century BC.
 They built on a three-kingdom sequence, already mentioned by Herodotus (c.
 484–425 BC) and by Ctesias (fl.
 401 BC).
-Mendels (1981) contests this dating and origin, placing it later in the century.
+Several other authors have since contested this dating and origin, placing the life-time of Sura and the Roman adaptation of the model in the 1st century BC.

-Jewish Reconstructionists and Full Preterists believe that Daniel is completely fulfilled, and that the believers are now working to establish the Kingdom of God on earth.
+Christian Reconstructionists and Full Preterists believe that Daniel is completely fulfilled, and that the believers are now working to establish the Kingdom of God on earth.

 Two main schools of thought on the four kingdoms of Daniel, are: